 Prerequisites: Permission of the department chair, and completion of sophomore year in a relevant engineering discipline.
+Renumbered/replaced by ENGR 526 10/4/18.

 ENGR 535 Industrial Internship II

 An internship with a sponsoring industrial firm, requiring the intern to be assigned to duties requiring the practical application of engineering analysis and design techniques, which could include such tasks as review and application of relevant codes to proposed renovation and repair work, completion of calculations pertaining to performance or sizing of equipment, completion of design specifications, estimates, and drawings, or preparation of reports and presentation materials.
 The intern will keep a daily work log, and will retain work samples subject to the approval of his/her supervisor, as agreed with the intern's faculty advisor.
 The intern will receive a formal performance review upon completion of the internship, and must complete a substantial internship report to receive credit.